 Acting for a former professional sportsperson in recovering compensation from a former pension trustee for breach of trust.

 Advising a private collector to achieve the recission of a contract of sale for misrepresentation.

 Advising the owner of a painting in the successful recovery of the artwork from a third party in the United States, to whom it had been wrongfully sold by Timothy Sammons.

 Advising the UK-based heirs of a deceased French artist in connection with their right to receive resale royalties.

-Hannah trained at Allen & Overy LLP.
-Upon qualification she joined the contentious trust and estate group at Speechly Bircham LLP before joining Harcus Sinclair LLP in 2008.
+Upon qualification in 2006, Hannah joined the contentious trust and estate team at Speechly Bircham LLP, before moving to join Harcus

 After obtaining a BSc and MSc from the University of Oxford, Hannah completed her Legal Practice Certificate with distinction at BPP School of Law.